csecareanu/linux/bash_scripting/standard_streams.md

 Data streams, like water streams, have two ends.
 They have a source and an outflow. \
 Whichever Linux command you’re using provides one end of each stream.
 The other end is determined by the shell that launched the command.
-T hat end will be connected to the terminal window, connected to a pipe, or redirected to a file or other command, according to the command line that launched the command.
+That end will be connected to the terminal window, connected to a pipe, or redirected to a file or other command, according to the command line that launched the command.

 In Linux, **stdin** is the standard input stream.
 This accepts text as its input. \
 Text output from the command to the shell is delivered via the **stdout** (standard out) stream. \